(Updated April 2017)

 ** TSOs are responsible for ensuring adequate supply to meet demand regardless of weather conditions, for system stability, and for coordination with other TSOs in the European integrated grid.

 As well as redispatch the grid operator can decide to curtail excessive renewable power from individual installations, in which case the producer is compensated with 95% of its lost FIT revenues.
 The number of such curtailments on the grid has increased significantly in recent years, so that balancing payments of €485 million were made by grid operators to renewable energy (mostly wind) producers between 2009 and the end of September 2015, with rising amounts anticipated for the future.
 The incurred costs are passed onto ratepayers.
-Curtailment of wind energy in 2015 due to grid congestion amounted to 4.1 TWh.
+Curtailment of wind and solar energy in 2015 due to grid congestion amounted to 4.7 TWh.